tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-model-setup.rst

    :hidden:
    :maxdepth: 1

+   observation-model-setup/link-ends-setup
    observation-model-setup/observation-models

-Having defined the :ref:`link ends <linkEndSetup>`, you can now define and create the observation models.
-Below the general workflow for this is discussed.
 The observation models can play two roles in Tudat:

 * To generate simulated data inside Tudat, instead of loading real data.
 * For use in a (least-squares) estimation loop, to create the observation models used to fit input data (real or simulated) to observations provided